Equipment or Tools needed for Storm Chasing

 I’ve had a lot of people ask me what kind of equipment I use when storm chasing.
 It’s really not much more than my laptop, camera, hot spot and a few assorted extras.
 I will outline them here.

 Ham Radio Gear

 The main HAM radio gear in my vehicle is the Kenwood TM-D710A Dual Band (2m/440) mobile radio.
 I use it for both APRS and voice communication.
-I have the Byonics GPS2 hooked up to my Kenwood to provide the GPS data for APRS.
 My antenna is a Diamond NR770H NMO mount Dual Band which provides a 3.0db gain on 2 meters and 5.5db gain on 440.